-December 10, 2010, he attempted to obtain a status of the modification, Swetts' he talked to Lynne about employment, he contacted the bank on various occasions to their modification, and he reviewed correspondence regarding the denial of their application.
-Although respondent successful in lowering the Swetts' was not interest rate, clearly, he acted as a "loan originator" under Washington law when he engaged in these activities on behalf of the Swetts.
+December 10, 2010, he attempted to obtain a status of the Swetts' modification. he talked to Lynne about Karey's employment, he contacted the bank on various occasions to their modification, and he reviewed correspondence discuss regarding the denial of their application.
+Although respondent was not successful in lowering the Swetts' interest rate. clearly, he acted as a "loan originator" under Washington law when he engaged in these activities on behalf of the Swetts.

 The DEC found that respondent received or expected to receive payment for these services because of his signature on the engagement letter.
-Payment, however, or the expectation of payment, is not relevant.
-Under Washington law, originator is a person who holds himself out to the public as able to offer or negotiate terms of a residential mortgage loan regardless of whether he receives compensation for that service.
+Payment, however, or the expectation of not relevant.
+Under Washington loan payment, is law, а originator is a person who holds himself out to the public as able to offer or negotiate terms of a residential mortgage loan regardless of whether he receives compensation for that service.
 Thus, even if true, respondent's claim that he performed these services with no expectation of payment and with the intent only to help otherwise abandoned clients is irrelevant.
 Respondent was neither licensed to practice law in Washington nor properly licensed as a mortgage broker.
-Therefore, by handling the Swetts' matter, he engaged in the unauthorized practice of law, a violation of \underline{RPC} 5.5(a)(1).
+Therefore, by handling the Swetts' matter, he engaged in the unauthorized practice of law, a violation of RPC 5.5(a)(1).